19 Best Egg Laying Chicken Breeds: With Name and Pictures

 Rhode Island Reds are an American breed known for their excellent egg production and meat purposes.
 They start laying eggs at around 5–6 months old and can produce up to 200–300 eggs per year.

 Their eggs are large and brown, weighing around 55–60 grams.
 Rhode Island Reds have a moderate tendency to become broody and hardy temperament.
-RIRs are one of the best egg-laying chicken breeds which tolerate all types of weather.
+RIRs are one of the best egg-laying chicken breeds which tolerate many weather.

 These chickens are good to rear since they have fewer expenses, highly resist diseases, and are free rangers.
-This chicken is raised worldwide for its best egg-laying nature and meat purposes.
+People raise this chicken worldwide for its excellent egg-laying capabilities and for its meat.

 They are large chickens; the hen is 6.5 lbs, while the rooster is 8 lbs.
 Their large size makes them suitable for meat, and their meat is delicious.